 Unlike house flippers, landlords are stuck with condo maintenance fees for the long haul.

 When the unit suffers a vacancy, the landlord not only has to keep paying the mortgage, but they also have to keep paying the condo fees.
-That makes vacancies even costlier for landlords and must be taken into account when calculating cash flow and expenses.
+That makes vacancies even costlier for landlords and must be taken into account when calculating cash flow and expenses for rental properties.

 Likewise condo maintenance fees must be included with rental investors’ cap rate calculations.
 It’s an ongoing expense and can’t be ignored.